 If your site has already existing metadata, you can import that metadata into a SAS Metadata Repository using SAS Management Console.
 The basic SAS Management Console install supports importing from the Common Warehouse Metamodel (CWM) format.
-You can add additional import formats by installing the Model Bridge software from Meta Integration.
-You can download Model Bridge from Meta Integration's Web site at www.metaintegration.net.
-If you installed the Meta Integration software for metadata export, the formats are already available for the import function.
+You can add additional import formats by installing the SAS Metadata Bridges.
+To obtain the SAS Metadata Bridges, go to http://support.sas.com/metabridges or contact your SAS Account Executive.
+If you installed the SAS Metadata Bridges for metadata export, the formats are already available for the import function.